Softwarovy-projekt/Documentation/README.md

 the `SubstitutedMethodSymbol`.
 When we want to find out entities of constructed types of methods, we use this map to map the entities contained in the map.

+This approach allows us to create all open, substituted and constructed entities.

 #### Static object model